 Technically, any crime committed while on the premises of federal property can be charged as a federal offense.
-This includes post offices, federal government offices, military bases and other federal land.
-Even national parks and national forests count as federal property for the purpose of property crimes.
+These properties include post offices, federal government offices, military bases, and other federal lands.
+Even national parks and national forests count as federal property when it comes to property crimes.

-Although any crime becomes a federal offense on federal property, some are more common than others.
+Although any crime becomes a federal offense if committed on federal property, some federal property crimes are more common than others.
 These include:

 Federal property can include:

 - All U.S. Post Offices

 - Government buildings or complexes and their grounds

 - National monuments